What Is 3D Urban Planning Software?

 Tripo AI

-Tripo AI is an AI-powered platform for rapid 3D content creation and one of the best urban planning software 3D tools, offering a suite of features for planners and designers to generate high-fidelity 3D assets like buildings, vehicles, and street furniture from text and images.
+Tripo AI is an AI-powered platform for 3D content creation and one of the best urban planning software 3D tools, offering creators, developers, and planners a suite to generate high-fidelity 3D models from text and images for city blocks, streetscapes, and public-realm assets.

 Tripo AI